RuiGao9/TSEB_Components/README.md

 Digital number of important components from the TSEB model: Rn, H, LE, G, and LE (Canopy)

 ## Brief introduction
-The main idea is get the digital number of the main components from the TSEB results within the footprint.
-Net radiation, sensible heat flux, latent heat flux, soil heat flux, and canopy latent heat flux.
+The main idea is get the digital value of the LAI and the main components from the TSEB results within the footprint.
+Net radiation, sensible heat flux, latent heat flux, soil heat flux, canopy latent heat flux, ET partitioning, and LAI.

 ## Parameters in this script
 - `footprint`: footprint image.